 4 whole life insurance cons

-While there are many whole life insurance benefits, there are some drawbacks—like higher premiums, lack of flexibility, slower growth and potential penalties—that may signal another product is a better fit for your lifestyle.
+While there are many whole life insurance benefits, there are some drawbacks—like higher premiums (compared to term life insurance), lack of flexibility, slower growth and potential penalties.
+Consider these as you choose the best product for your needs and lifestyle.

 1. Premiums are generally higher than other types of life insurance

-Compared to term life insurance, whole life insurance premiums are costlier, primarily due to the policy’s built-in cash value accumulation and guarantees.
-Higher premiums may strain your budget, especially in the early years of the policy, so it’s important to consider your financial capabilities before committing to whole life insurance.
+Whole life insurance premiums are typically costlier than those of term life insurance, primarily due to the policy’s built-in cash value accumulation and guarantees.
+Higher premiums may strain your budget, especially in the early years of the policy.
+So it’s important to consider your financial capabilities before committing to whole life insurance.

 2. Lack of flexibility